 These Quick & Easy Brownies Are a Hit with Everyone!

-My family is originally from Denmark, but I grew up in Japan where I went to international school with a lot of Americans.
-This is where my true love for American baked goods began!
-Some of my most memorable cake experiences as a child were school bake sales.
-It was a total cake extravaganza, with American moms competing to see who could whip up the best and most beautiful cupcakes and bar treats!
+I am of Danish descent, but I grew up in Japan where I went to international school with a lot of Americans.
+This is where my true love for American baked goods (and brownies!) began.
+Some of my most memorable cake experiences as a child were the school bake sales.
+It was a total cake extravaganza, with American moms competing to see who could whip up the best and most beautiful cupcakes and bar treats.
 Whenever I heard there was going to be a bake sale, my first thought would be YES!
 BROWNIES! because I have always been obsessed with rich, fudgy, gooey brownies, and those bake sale stands had some of the best I’ve ever tasted.

 As I grew older I started baking my own brownies, experimenting to see which style I liked the best.
-And while there are many delicious brownie recipes out there (and also on this blog), this quick and easy brownie recipe is by far the most popular and most cherished recipe for delicious moist brownies that are ready within the hour!
+And while there are many delicious brownie recipes out there, this quick and easy brownie recipe is by far the most popular and most cherished recipe for delicious moist brownies that are ready within the hour!

-This is of course a matter of opinion, but if you ask me, the perfect brownie is crispy crackly on top, gooey in the middle, and has a slightly crumbly base.
+This is of course subjective, but if you ask me, the perfect brownie is crispy crackly on top, gooey in the middle, and has a slightly crumbly base.
 And that’s exactly what this easy brownie recipe delivers.

 Tips for Baking These Brownies: